QualiSystems/devguide_source/_reference/8.2.0/shellfoundry-intro.md

 {% highlight bash %}shellfoundry new <new-shell-name> --template local:<path-to-template’s-root-folder> {% endhighlight %}

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For example:
-{% highlight bash %}shellfoundry new my-service-ext --template local: C:\Temp\shell-pdu-standard-master {% endhighlight %}
+{% highlight bash %}shellfoundry new my-service-ext --template local:C:\Temp\shell-pdu-standard-master {% endhighlight %}

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The new shell is added to the path from which you ran the `shellfounfry new` command.